tartley/edpath/README.txt

 Running edpath displays entries from the PATH (or other named environment variable), with ';' separators replaced by newlines, so that each entry is on its own line.
-Running with -e displays this in $EDITOR, and saved changes are written back to the registry, where they will be picked up by all new processes.
+Running with --edit displays this in $EDITOR, and saved changes are written back to the registry, where they will be picked up by all new processes.

-Run with -h for description and usage.
+Run with --help for description and usage.

 Requirements